Adding anything to your regular diet to improve your health or healing is considered a dietary supplement. Dietary supplements may include:

 Certain food products

-Dietary supplements can be purchased at grocery stores, health food stores, and drug stores.
+Dietary supplements can be purchased at grocery stores, health food stores, and pharmacies.
 Dietary supplements come in many forms:

 Meal replacement bars